 In Class 6 reading books will be changed and weekly challenges set every Monday.
 Please write in your child’s reading record every time you listen to them read.

-We have PE with Tom every Wednesday during the Spring term.
+We have PE with Tom every Wednesday during the Summer term.

 📚Reading at Home📚